tanghao-xiaomi/docs/Getting_Started/Send_emulator_console_commands.md

 ## Start and stop a console session

-To access the console and enter commands from a terminal window, use `telnet` to connect to the console port and provide your authentication token.
-Each time the console displays `OK`, it's ready to accept commands.
-There isn't a typical prompt.
+To access the console and enter commands, use `telnet` at a terminal window to connect to the console port and provide the authentication token.Whenever the console displays “OK”, it's ready to accept commands.A typical prompt is usually not displayed.

-To connect to the console of a running virtual device:
+To connect to the console of a running virtual device, do the following:

 1. Open a terminal window and enter the following command:

-    ```
+    ```bash
     telnet localhost console-port
     ```

     The emulator listens for connections on ports 5554 to 5585 and accepts connections from localhost only.

-    The `adb devices` command prints a list of running virtual devices and their console port numbers.
+   Also, the `adb devices` command produces a list of running virtual devices and their console port numbers.

-2. After the console displays `OK`, enter the `auth auth_token` command.
+2. After the console displays “OK”, enter the “auth auth_token” command.

-    Before you can enter console commands, the emulator console requires authentication. `auth_token` must match the contents of the `.emulator_console_auth_token` file in your home directory.
+   Before you can enter console commands, the emulator console requires authentication."auth_token” must match the contents of the “.emulator_console_auth_token” file in your Home directory.

-    If that file doesn't exist, the `telnet localhost console-port` command creates the file, which contains a randomly generated authentication token.
-To disable authentication, delete the token from the `.emulator_console_auth_token` file or create an empty file if it doesn't exist.
+   If that file doesn't exist, the `telnet localhost console-port` command creates the file, which contains a randomly generated authentication token.To disable authentication, delete the token from the `.emulator_console_auth_token` file or create an empty file (if that file doesn't exist).

 3. After you're connected to the console, enter console commands.